 In a highly macabre pagan ritual, Delphine makes love to a random man, covering him in blood.
 During the mating ritual it appears the man transforms into Sebastian.
 I am dreading to find out what all this means.

 Meanwhile, Louis extends an offer to Francis to meet with him alone.
 When they meet, Louis assures Francis he wants to keep Mary safe.
 I wonder if Louis is simply naïve or overly optimistic.
 I tend to share Francis’s view of the matter.
 Queen Elizabeth will see Mary as a threat and have her assassinated.
 Plus, everyone says Queen Elizabeth is fickle minded so I don’t think it is a good idea to entrust Mary’s life to her.
 Then a severed head alert!
 You might want to look away at the callous throw of the bloodied head of a messenger.
 Louis had him and others killed.
 So there will most likely be help for France from King Phillip of Spain.

 Francis valiantly refuses to surrender to Louis and returns.

 He does confess to Mary that he would have surrendered if there was the slightest hope of her safety, as he is her husband as much as the King of France.
 Francis has been good to Queen Mary, but the last minutes are an unexpected betrayal of the highest order.
 Queen Mary leaves the castle alone and reaches Louis.

 Mary Queen of Scotland wants to marry Louis of Conde.
 And not simply because of love, but also because she is carrying his child.
 Also,in a grand finale of Reign season two, a queen is set to meet another queen.
 What could Catherine be offering Queen Elizabeth?

 What will this baby revelation do to Francis I shudder to think?
 What did you think of The Siege?
-Let us know in the comments below.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let us know in the comments below.Pin this article to read later!
+And make sure to follow us on Pinterest.